merenlab/merenlab.org/tutorials/infant-gut/index.md

 Increasing availability of shotgun metagenomes offer quite powerful ways to characterize MAGs and isolate genomes across different systems.
 Harnessing the power of available metagenomes, in fact we could ask the question "*how does our E. faecalis MAG look like in other infant gut metagenomes*".
 To provide a preliminary answer to this question, and how similar questions can be answered using in anvi'o, here we will use [another Banfield group study](https://www.nature.com/articles/s41467-017-02018-w) by Brooks et al.

-In your data pack you have a merged anvi'o profile that describes the read recruitment statistics of our E. faecalis MAG across 20 gut metagenomes from the Brooks et al. study.
+In your data-pack you have a merged anvi'o profile that describes the read recruitment statistics of our E. faecalis MAG across 20 gut metagenomes from the Brooks et al. study.

 <div class="extra-info" markdown="1">

 <span class="extra-info-header">Snakemake workflows to the rescue</span>
-Your datapack already contains an anvi'o contigs database and a merged profile database that puts the E. faecalis genome in the context of 20 gut metagenomes, but here is some extra info for those of you who are curious to know how did we generated these data.
+Your data-pack already contains an anvi'o contigs database and a merged profile database that puts the E. faecalis genome in the context of 20 gut metagenomes, but here is some extra info for those of you who are curious to know how did we generated these data.

 To generate these mapping results and to profile them using anvi'o, we used the anvi'o snakemake workflow for metagenomics.